Student Code of Conduct

 Warning.
 A verbal or written notice given to a student whose behavior is in violation of university policy.
 May be given in conjunction with other disciplinary sanctions.

 Probation.
 A specified period of time in which a student must demonstrate acceptable behavior and/or comply with certain conditions in order to continue enrollment at Hamline University.
 Guidelines for a student's behavior may be included as conditions of the probation.
 Any offense committed during the probation period or failure to comply with applicable conditions, or failure to demonstrate acceptable behavior may result in residence hall or university suspension or expulsion.
 Students on probation are not allowed to participate in room draw.
-The duration of time on probations will be determined by the hearing officer or judicial board with a minimum time of one semester (4-6 months).
+The duration of time on probation will be determined by the hearing officer or judicial board with a minimum time of one semester (4-6 months).

 University Expulsion.
 Involuntary, permanent removal of the student from the university.
-The disciplinary sanction of expulsion will be recorded on the student's official transcript.

 University Residence Hall Status Sanctions: